 Now, some of these is a little technical but if you want I have a free guide that I created to go along with today’s podcast.
 It’s our complete guide to well water testing and I’m offering it free.
 If you want you can get it by texting the word “watertest” all one word, watertest, to 44222 and then we’ll get it going to you.
 Or if you want you can download it, go to website cleanwaterstore.com/podcast and this is episode 3 so just go to episode 3 and you can get the guide that way too.
-In the guide I showed some sample water test supports, what to test for based on your needs and goals in situation and also some easy-to-follow charts and resource on water testing.
+In the guide I showed some sample water test reports, what to test for based on your needs and goals and situation ,and also some easy-to-follow charts and resource on water testing.

 Now there are really a large number of well water test kits and water testing labs available for the home water well owner, just really good.
-They’re getting better, cheaper, and more accurate and there’s a proliferation of a well certified test too.
+They’re getting better, cheaper, and more accurate and there’s a proliferation of well certified tests too.
 You can get certified labs in all states and so these tests make it relatively inexpensive for you to test the water yourself, the test kits or you can have your water tested at a lab.

 Importance of Well Water Testing

 So you might ask, “Why should I test my water?” well, if you think about it municipal city water systems test their water routinely, regularly.
-They’re on top of it, making sure the water is safe and that means they’re required too anyway.
-But there’s no requirement to test a private well, except when you first have it drilled or maybe you’re refining in your home and they know you’re on a private well and they might want to a basic test for bacteria, perhaps nitrate, and few other things.
+They’re on top of it, making sure the water is safe and that they’re required too anyway.
+But there’s no requirement to test a private well, except when you first have it drilled or maybe you’re refinancing your home and they know you’re on a private well and they might want to a basic test for bacteria, perhaps nitrate, and few other things.

 But the government isn’t going to come after you to make you test your well water and situations can change over the years.
 Perhaps your well was safe at one time but now it’s contaminated but you don’t know it because you can’t smell or taste the contaminant.
 So it’s a good idea there’s just a few basic things you should test for on a regular basis.
 The decision on what to test for is really based on the types of land you use in your well and what your goals are.